Foxshane997/StarWarsQuiz.github.io/README.md

 ### Post-MVP Plans

-- I wanted to the answers in the console so you can secretly access them before the project deadline.
+- I wanted to add the answers in the console so you can secretly access them when doing the quiz.

-## Credits
+## Credits -

 ### Disney and Star Wars